VictorTaelin/Interaction-Calculus/HVM-Nano.md

 SUP is applied to an argument, it reduces through the overlap interaction (APP-SUP), and when a LAM is projected, it reduces through the entangle interaction (COL-LAM).
 This gives a computational behavior for every possible
-interaction: there are no runtime errors on IC.
+interaction: there are no runtime errors on the Interaction Calculus.

 The 'Label' is just a numeric value.
 It affects the COL-SUP interaction.

+For practical purposes, HVM-Nano also extends the Interaction Calculus with numbers and functions, which aren't part of the original theory.

 The interaction rules are defined below: